 From the stunning peaks in the Julian Alps to the fairy-tale glacial lakes and turquoise rivers around Bled, Slovenia has it all.

-To help you plan your visit to this fascinating central-European country, we’ve come up with a broad selection of programmes from IFMGA-certified mountain guides.
+To help you plan your visit to this fascinating central-European country, we’ve come up with a broad selection of programs from IFMGA-certified mountain guides.
 Take notes and get inspired!

 Triglav National Park is the only protected area in the country, covering most of the Julian Alps mountain range.
 In northwestern of Slovenia, on the border with Italy, the Julian Alps are a popular hiking and climbing area, with peaks over 2500 meters, beautiful green valleys, gorges and the famous Bohinj and Bled lakes.